oracle-livelabs/database/db-23ai-fundamentals/new-schema-level-privileges/new-schema-level-privileges2.md

     ```
     ![revoking access from it user](images/M.png " ")

-2. Once the privileges have been revoked, we can verify the updated access by reviewing the remaining privileges granted to `it_user`. `DBA_SCHEMA_PRVIS` will return no data found, but `DBA_TAB_PRIVS` will show that our original privileges have returned.
+2. Once the privileges have been revoked, we can verify the updated access by reviewing the remaining privileges granted to `it_user`. `DBA_SCHEMA_PRVIS` will return no data found, but `DBA_TAB_PRIVS` will show that our original privileges are still there.
     ```
     <copy>
     SELECT * FROM DBA_SCHEMA_PRIVS WHERE GRANTEE = 'IT_USER';